 Can’t get to sleep?
-Unable to stay asleep?
-Waking up too early?
-If you are not feeling refreshed and restored in the morning you wont function well during the day.
-You may have insomnia.
+Can't stay asleep?
+Waking too early?
+If you are not feeling refreshed and restored when you arise you wont function well during the day.

 As much as 1/3 of the population has symptoms of sleep deprivation, it tends to be more common in women and more likely to occur with age.

-Those with insomnia typically experience sleepiness, fatigue, poor concentration, decreased alertness and performance, muscle aches and often depression.
+Those with insomnia typically experience sleepiness, poor concentration, fatigue, decreased performance, muscle aches and often depression.

-Sleeping problems can often be the effect on the nervous system of too much stress and anxiety.
+Sleeping problems can often be an effect on the nervous system of too much stress and anxiety.

 - Turn off LED screens.
 They reduce the production of melatonin, which helps us get to sleep.
 Switch off an hour before bed time.

 - Don’t watch TV, go on your computer or listen to loud music in bed as this may stimulate you.
 Instead try listening to calming music, or to pre-prepared relaxation or hypnosis tapes.